pmagwene/notesdotpy/README.md

 notesdotpy
 ==========

-A simply command line note taking script written in Python.
+A simple command line note taking script written in Python.
 This is meant to facilitate "brain dumps" rather than organizing, rearranging, etc.  However, the resulting file is a plain text file so you can re-organize to your hearts content.

 Simply writes strings entered on the command line to a file (as specified in notes.cfg).